 Projects on health and wellbeing

-For researchers at universities of applied sciences and universities of teacher education: the SNSF will fund projects in the area of health and wellbeing for a limited period.
-CHF 15 million are available this year.
+For researchers at universities of applied sciences and universities of teacher education: the SNSF is funding projects on health and wellbeing for a limited period.
+20 million francs were allocated for this year’s call.

-A second call has been opened on November 1st, 2023.
+The second and final call opened on 1 November 2023.

-This funding scheme is subject to the same conditions as the SNSF’s project funding.
-Applications may be submitted by researchers who conduct their work independently, under their own responsibility and with self-chosen goals.
+This funding scheme was subject to the same conditions as the SNSF’s project funding.
+Researchers who conduct their work independently, under their own responsibility and with self-chosen goals were eligible to apply.

 Researchers at universities of applied sciences and universities of teacher education whose research is directly related to health and wellbeing are eligible to apply.